 One of the reasons for adopting a human centred design thinking approach in a hackathon is that while hackathons can generate ideas fast, most teams find it difficult to uncover the true, usually human, problem.
 Design thinking priorities this human aspect in any solution - during its empathy and observation stages - it thus focuses teams on identifying the real human centred problems that are most important to solve.

-To learn more about this approach, we strongly recommend downloading out Creative Change HUMAN CENTRED DESIGN FOR ADULT EDUCATORS here (insert link to web page)
+To learn more about this approach, we strongly recommend downloading out Creative Change HUMAN CENTRED DESIGN FOR ADULT EDUCATORS under creative-change.eu/resources.

 Why do we do Hackathons?